 Q. I home school my children, can I be their coach?

-Q. May a parent who is also a team member's teacher sponsor the team?
+Q. May a parent who is also a team member's coach sponsor the team?

 Q. How much help can our group mentor give us?